 Step 1: Plug in the laptop and let it charge while you work on steps 2 and 3.

 Step 2: Figure out the student login information.
 This is covered on the district page.
 If your child had a login last year, the username is unchanged.
 The formula is “1FMLast@seattleschools.org”, where ‘F’ is first initial, ‘M’ is middle initial, and ‘Last’ is the last name.
-The default password varies.
-The official guidance is that the school librarian or your child’s teacher will share the default password.
+If your child used their account last year, the password should be unchanged.
+If you’re new to the district and haven’t logged in before, the official guidance is that the school librarian or your child’s teacher will share the default password.
 You can go to https://onedrive.seattleschools.org/ on a non-SPS device to see if the username and password you have will work.
 It is helpful to do that before trying on the laptop so you know you have the right information.

-Step 3: Change the password.
-This is a good time to set a non-default password if you have already logged in to https://onedrive.seattleschools.org/ in Step 2 using a separate device.
-After a successful login to Onedrive, click the circle in the upper right corner of that web page, then click on the “My account” link under your child’s name.
+Step 3: If the account was given a default password, change the password.
+This is a good time to set a new password if you have already logged in to https://onedrive.seattleschools.org/ in Step 2 using a separate device.
+After a successful login to OneDrive, click the circle in the upper right corner of that web page, then click on the “My account” link under your child’s name.
 The next page has a “Password” item in the list on the left, click on that to set a new password.

 Step 4: Connect the laptop to Wi-Fi.
 After the laptop turns on, you will see a screen with a photo background and a couple of icons in the lower right corner.
 Click the one that looks like a globe, select your Wi-Fi network from the list, and enter your Wi-Fi password.